 It’s a good idea to create a cheeseboard that offers different styles, textures and flavours for your guests to enjoy.
 That’s why Cheddar, Stilton and Brie is such a classic combination as it includes a blue, a hard cheese and a soft cheese, giving a variety of textures and flavours.

 If you want an alternative blue cheese, hard cheese and soft cheese combination, why not be a little more adventurous in your selections?
 Why not try some of the great new British artisan cheeses?
-Swap your Brie for a St Eadburgha or Stinking Bishop.
-Instead of Cheddar try a Lincolnshire Poacher or Mayfield Swiss.
-And replace your Stilton with Barkham Blue or Perl Las.
+Swap your Brie for a Baron Bigod.
+Instead of Cheddar try a Lincolnshire Poacher.
+And replace your Stilton with Barkham Blue.

 Get the quantity right